LIKITH25092002/Cognizance2020/README.md

 - **To call a function ,you simply needd to pass the required parameters**
 - **Along the function name and its function returns a value**
 - **Then you can store the returned value**
+- **If a function is use arguments,it must declare a variable that accept the values**